U.S. Route 6 in Pennsylvania: History

 In 1931, US 6 was extended west to Greeley, Colorado.
 It left its old route—which then became US 6N—at Waterford and headed south on former PA 5 and US 19 and west on US 322 and former PA 77 into Ohio.
 This whole section from Waterford to Cleveland, Ohio, was regarded as temporary, but the only change was a relocation by 1936 along PA 79 from Union City west to US 19 south of Waterford.
-(Former US 6 from Mount Union to Waterford became PA 97.
+(Former US 6 from Union City to Waterford became PA 97.
 At the same time, US 6N was moved to the rest of former PA 79 from US 19 west to US 20—its current route.)

 Since then, only minor realignments and bypasses have been made to the route of US 6.